centaretraining/azuretraining/06-serverless.md

 7. Enable static website hosting on your web storage account.
 There currently isn't a way to do this via ARM templates, so we must execute a command to update the existing storage account.

     ```powershell
+    # Set this to the website storage account you specified in the azuredeploy.parameters.json file.
     $storageAccountName = "lunch$($uniqueString)websa"
     az storage blob service-properties update --account-name $storageAccountName --static-website --404-document 404.html --index-document index.html
     ```